Jacqueline Pirie

-Jacqueline Chadwick (née Pirie, born 10 October 1975) is a Scottish former actress and novelist.
-She is best known for her roles in the British ITV soap operas Emmerdale (1994–1996) and Coronation Street (1998–2001), playing Tina Dingle and Linda Sykes, respectively.
+Jacqueline Chadwick (née Pirie, born 10 October 1975) is a Scottish former actress and novelist from Stirling, Scotland.
+She is best known for her roles in the ITV soap operas Emmerdale (1994–1996) and Coronation Street (1998–2001), playing Tina Dingle and Linda Sykes, respectively.

 Early life

-Born in Stirling, Scotland, Pirie moved with her family to Birmingham, England when she was five.
+Born in Stirling, Pirie moved with her family to Birmingham, England when she was five.
 She attended Sunnyside Primary School Stirling, Paganell Primary School in Selly Oaks, Birmingham and King Norton's Girls School and 6th form.
 After leaving school she attended The Birmingham Theatre School and Red Lens Drama School for Television Acting.